Objectives and skills

 GENERAL OBJECTIVES :

-• Favouring the development and mobilisation of individual resources enriching motor skills: Although the improvement of the physical potentialities of individuals is not the exclusive aim of the proposed academics , this concern nevertheless remains clearly inscribed in the missions of SUAPS.
+• Encouraging the development and mobilization of individual resources to enhance motor skills: While improving the physical potential of individuals is not the exclusive aim of academics , this concern is clearly part of the SUAPS mission.

-• To allow students access to the field of culture represented by Physical Sports and Artistic Activities: the possibility of adhering to such practices, considered as elements of contemporary culture, constitutes on the one hand an element of balance and on the other hand, a factor of integration in the university and then civil community.
+• Provide students with access to the cultural domain represented by sports and artistic physical activities: the opportunity to take part in such activities, seen as part of contemporary culture, is both an element of balance and a factor of integration into the university and civil community.

 • Specific skills :

-Each PSA develops motor skills and abilities that are specific to him or her, which are not inventoried here, but which translate into significant, observable and hierarchical motor behaviours as objectives in the teaching content.
-These skills are defined for each PSA (see the details of our pedagogical project for all Physical Activities).
+Each PSA develops its own motor skills and abilities, which are not listed here, but which translate into significant motor behaviors that can be observed and prioritized as objectives in the teaching content.
+These skills are defined for each physical activity (see details of our pedagogical project for all physical activities).